Skip to main content

 Policing the Pandemic in Scotland

-Policing the Pandemic logo (map of Scotland with coronavirus icon on it)The Policing the Pandemic in Scotland project investigates the role of police enforcement in securing compliance with the Health Protection Regulations introduced as part of the response to the COVID-19 pandemic.
+Policing the Pandemic logo (map of Scotland with coronavirus icon on it)The Policing the Pandemic in Scotland project investigated the role of police enforcement in securing compliance with the Health Protection Regulations introduced as part of the response to the COVID-19 pandemic.

-The project brings together:
+The project brought together:

 • A unique database on Fixed Penalty Notices (FPNs) issued by Police Scotland